Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/operator-workflow.md

 ## Stop Event Workflow

-When the line stops or the operator presses the STOP button:
+When the operator presses the STOP button:

+1. The HMI opens stop reason selection.
-1. The HMI allows the operator to select a stop reason.
+2. The operator selects a stop reason.
-2. The selected reason is written to the PLC command word.
+3. Depending on the selected reason, the HMI executes a macro or writes directly to a PLC variable.
-3. The PLC decodes the command bit.
+4. The PLC receives the command.
-4. The PLC updates the line status word.
+5. The PLC updates the line status word.
-5. The status change is stored in the history structure.
+6. The status change is saved into production history.
-6. The history record is marked as not transferred.
-7. The record is later transferred to SCADA / SQL.
+7. The history record is later prepared for WinCC / SQL transfer.

 ---

-## Example Stop Reasons
+## Stop Reasons

+The HMI supports several stop reasons:

-- Alarm
+- alarm
-- Lunch
+- lunch
-- Planned maintenance
+- planned maintenance
-- No production load
+- no production load
-- Web break
+- web break
+- technology reason
+- setup / reconfiguration
-- Technology reason
+- unknown stop reason

+Unknown stop reason is used when the line stops but the operator does not select a reason.

+Setup / reconfiguration can be linked to production order changes and may be assigned from the ERP / 1C side.

 ---

 ## Maintenance / Authorization Workflow

-Some actions require user number input.
+Some actions require user authorization.

 Basic workflow:

-1. Operator selects a maintenance-related action.
+1. Operator opens a protected action or settings screen.
-2. HMI opens authorization popup.
+2. HMI displays authorization popup.
 3. User enters user number.
-4. HMI sends the number to PLC.
+4. HMI confirms or rejects access according to its internal security settings.
-5. PLC stores user number in the history record.
+5. The action is executed if access is allowed.

+The exact connection between HMI user number and database history records requires further investigation.

+---

+## Settings Workflow

+The HMI provides access to production settings.

+One important setting is cardboard width.

+This value is used to calculate square meters from linear meters.

+Settings access is protected by HMI user authorization.

 ---